rohra-mehak/weather-app/README.md

      d.
 Current temperature in New York

 ### Output:
-The chatbot will process your query and display the relevant weather information, including temperature,wind speed, and weather condition.
+The chatbot will process your query , determine a location and display the relevant weather information for that location including temperature,wind speed, and weather condition.
-Fore more information on forecasts and variantions in trends.
-Click on "See Daily Forecasts"
+Fore more information on forecasts and variantions in trends, detailed information more tabs can be viewed.

 ## Features
 1. Processes general weather related user queries with a location